-Despite the controversy that continually follows Mark Driscoll and that reached a crescendo last week with his removal from the Acts 29 Network, I will continue to post from this sermon series of his, which has five more segments, because I believe there is a lot of good in it; his clear and engaging answers to these twelve common questions about Jesus helped bolster and clarify my faith when I was a college student, and I am hoping that you too will find value in them and won’t let the accusations against Driscoll discolor your reception of them.
+Despite the controversy that continually follows Mark Driscoll and that reached a crescendo last week with his removal from the Acts 29 Network, I’ve decided to continue posting from this sermon series of his, which has five more segments, because I believe there is a lot of good in his answers to these twelve common questions about Jesus.

 You can see part 1 of the series here.